Xavi 'focused on Al Sadd' despite Barcelona links

+Xavi insists he is focused on his work with Al Sadd amid reports he is set to take over as the new head coach of Barcelona.

-Barca sacked Ronald Koeman on Wednesday following a 1-0 loss at Rayo Vallecano that left it six points off top spot in LaLiga.
+Barca sacked Ronald Koeman on Wednesday following a 1-0 loss at Rayo Vallecano that left them six points off top spot in LaLiga.

 Sergi Barjuan has been placed in temporary charge, with Xavi expected to be allowed to leave Al Sadd next week following their clash with Qatar Stars League title rivals Al Duhail.